Skip to content

 trigger:include:artifact

-• trigger:include:job - Specifies the job that generates the artifact containing the child pipeline configuration file.
+• trigger:include:job - This field must contain the name of the job within which the artifact containing the configuration file for forming the child pipeline is generated.

-If both artifact-generating and trigger jobs are in the same stage, the trigger job must use the needs keyword referencing the artifact-generating job.
-For jobs in different stages, needs is optional.
+If the artifact generation job and the trigger job are in the same stage, then the trigger job must use the needs keyword, specifying the job within which the artifact is generated.
+If the jobs are in different stages, the use of the needs keyword is optional.

 stages: